 Our cast-iron sump pump system with the power you need to keep your basement dry.

 Dry Pro Foundation & Crawlspace Specialists is a frontrunner in managing basement moisture.
 Learn how we address humid basements!

 Our powerful and energy efficient dehumidifiers to keep your basement dry and healthy.

-Is Basement Waterproofing The Right Solution For Me?
+Is Basement Waterproofing the Right Solution for My Charlotte, NC Home?

 Basement waterproofing is the process of installing multiple drainage and water-resistant protection solutions in your basement.
 That means that every waterproofed basement will look a little different based on that home’s needs.
 We’re proud to custom-tailor all of our solutions to best fit your situation.

 Our suite of basement waterproofing solutions includes the highest quality vapor barriers, various interior and exterior drainage systems, and solutions to fight indoor humidity and poor air quality for homeowners in Grover, Lancaster County, Heath Springs, and the Greater Charlotte, NC, area.

 Check your basement walls for any cracks.
 Concrete is already a permeable material, but water passes through even easier if the material is cracked.